 3. How will I know how my child is doing and how will I be involved?

 We follow the Assess, Plan, Do, Review cycle for children with Individual Support Plans.
 As parents/carers you are part of this cycle and will be asked to meet with the class teacher termly in addition to the usual parent consultation meetings.
-During this meeting we will celebrate your child’s successes, assess your child’s progress towards targes and plan our next steps.
+During this meeting we will celebrate your child’s successes, assess your child’s progress towards targets and plan our next steps.
 We will set SMART targets for your child’s learning:

 S- Specific M- Measurable A-Attainable R-Relevant T-Time-based